MONDAY SEPTEMBER 23rd

 Jennifer Musser Metz is the executive director of X1 Product Management at Comcast, where the platform has won multiple Emmy awards.
 She started on X1 prior to first customer ship, after a stint at Fancast XfinityTV.com.
 Before Comcast, she worked in the news business, primarily on multimedia news sites and stories.
 A proud Temple University and University of Florida grad, she lives in Philadelphia with her family.

-MAREN KATE PRODUCT MANAGER AT HUSTLE
+VICTORIA KENNEDY PRODUCT MANAGER AT HUSTLE

 Product managers live in a world of constant change.
 Requirements change, developer estimates change, business needs change, etc. and everyone once to be insured against it but we can’t.
 This conversation with Victoria will cover not only how to manage change, but how to embrace and power teams with it.

 Victoria Kennedy is currently a Senior Product Manager at Hustle trying to figure out how to scale human relationships over text.
-In the past she has worked as a consultant and seen lots of companies come, grow, and change.
+In the past, she has worked as a consultant and seen lots of companies come, grow, and change.
 She loves Brooklyn but is figuring out how to never be cold again.